George F. Keane

-George F. Keane (October 7, 1929 - May 20, 2021) was an investment professional who has made contributions to the financing of United States higher education.
+George F. Keane (October 7, 1929 – May 20, 2021) was an investment professional who has made contributions to the financing of United States higher education.
 He organized the Common Fund (now known as the Common Fund Group), a non-profit investment group designed to bring investment advice to higher education institutions that could otherwise not afford such services.

-Biography
+Early life and education

 Keane was born October 7, 1929, to Alexander Keane (a former minstrel singer) and Anna Krebs Keane, and raised in Danbury, Connecticut.
 He attended Fairfield College Preparatory School and Fairfield University.
 He then attended the University of Pennsylvania School of Law, where he met his first wife, Winifred Harbert Keane.
 They lived in Westport, Connecticut, and have three children, the oldest of whom is composer and producer Brian Keane.

 George Keane married Renée Bacal in 1982.
 Renée has three children from a previous marriage to Leonard Shwartz.
 They lived in Westport, Connecticut, and Trumbull, Connecticut, before retiring to University Park, Florida, near Sarasota, in 1997.
 George and Renée stayed happily married until she died in June 2013.